 - Prepare operational plans

 High-Demand Electrical Engineering Focus Areas

 Engineers can prepare to excel in their current and future roles with specialized education and hands-on experience.
 For example, students taking GW’s Master of Science in electrical engineering online gain key knowledge in one of our high-demand focus areas: signal processing, electrical power systems or communications and networks.
-Below are just a few of the skills required for each of these disciplines.
+Below are just a few of the electrical engineering skills required for each of these disciplines.